FIFA tremors rattle Women's World Cup

 Sponsors were keeping a close eye on developments but were not panicked by the investigation.

-Anheuser-Busch InBev, the parent company of Labatt's brewery, one of CSA's major sponsors, said it was "closely monitoring" the situation while telecommunications giant Bell, owned by BCE Inc, urged FIFA for transparency.
+Anheuser-Busch InBev (ABI.BR), the parent company of Labatt's brewery, one of CSA's major sponsors, said it was "closely monitoring" the situation while telecommunications giant Bell, owned by BCE Inc (BCE.TO), urged FIFA for transparency.

 "Our sponsorship relationship with FIFA is specific to this Canadian tournament," said Loring Phinney, vice president of corporate marketing at Bell.